pranavmishra90/COVID-19/README.md

 ##### [2] Discovery Science, Innovation Management; Naperville, IL, USA.

 We join scientists around the world in analying COVID-19 data.

-## Update Information
+## Dashboard details
 **Latest update from JHU CSSE COVID-19 Data:** Friday, Dec 25, 2020 at 12:00:00 AM

+This dashboard file was automatically generated at Saturday, Dec 26, 2020 at 04:11:06 AM CST.
+It took 0:00:18.954787 to run.
 ## Important Numbers

 |**Country**|**# Cases**|**Doubling Time (Days)**